axelgMS/azure-docs/articles/storage/common/storage-resource-manager-cannot-delete-storage-account-container-vhd.md

 6. If the blob disk type is **OSDisk** follow [Step 2: Delete VM to detach OS disk](#step-2-delete-vm-to-detach-os-disk).
 Otherwise, if the blob disk type is **DataDisk** follow the steps in [Step 3: Detach data disk from the VM](#step-3-detach-data-disk-from-the-vm).

-> [!IMPORTANT]
-> If **MicrosoftAzureCompute_VMName** and **MicrosoftAzureCompute_DiskType** do not appear in the blob metadata, it indicates that the blob is explicitly leased and is not attached to a VM.
-Leased blobs cannot be deleted without breaking the lease first.
-To break lease, right click on the blob and select **Break lease**.
-Leased blobs which are not attached to a VM prevent deletion of the blob but do not prevent deletion of container or storage account.

 #### Scenario 2: Deleting a container - identify all blob(s) within container that are attached to VMs
 1. Sign in to the [Azure portal](https://portal.azure.com).